Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 DFS

-These statistics paint a picture of the evolving credit performance within Discover Financial Services' credit card portfolio, highlighting changes in charge-off and delinquency rates over the past 24 months.
+Discover Financial Services' total credit card portfolio has shown fluctuations in these key metrics over the past 24 months, indicating potential shifts in consumer behavior or economic conditions impacting credit performance.
 As a result of these announcements, the company's shares have moved 3.2% on the market, and are now trading at a price of $164.26.
-For more information, read the company's full 8-K submission here.
+If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.